Account-based marketing: Types

-The roles of sales and marketing teams
+Roles of sales and marketing teams

-Account-based Marketing is frequently cited as an example of the close alignment of sales and marketing teams.
-In the aligned model, organizations integrate tactical marketing activities with defined sales objectives and use feedback from sales teams to refine targeting and identify new opportunities.
-Analysts note that the success of ABM depends on a close working relationship between the two functions, with marketing measuring and optimizing performance at the account level.
+Account-based marketing requires close alignment of sales and marketing teams: organizations integrate marketing activities with sales objectives and use feedback from sales teams to refine targeting and identify new opportunities.
+The success of ABM depends on a close working relationship between the two functions, with marketing measuring and optimizing performance at the account level.

 ABM differs from inbound marketing in that it targets accounts as organizational entities rather than focusing primarily on individual leads.
-Analysts note that this approach reflects the different perspectives of marketing and sales functions: marketers often address individuals within organizations, while sales teams work with the broader buying group or the company as a whole.
+This approach reflects the different perspectives of marketing and sales functions: marketers often address individuals within organizations, while sales teams work with the broader buying group or the company as a whole.

-Scholars have also highlighted the role of marketing in developing intelligence on key accounts.
-Peppers and Rogers (1993) argued that “When two marketers are competing for the same customer’s business, all other things being equal, the marketer with the greatest scope of information about that particular customer […] will be the more efficient competitor.”
+Marketing teams can help build intelligence on key accounts.
+Peppers and Rogers (1993) wrote that "When two marketers are competing for the same customer’s business, all other things being equal, the marketer with the greatest scope of information about that particular customer […] will be the more efficient competitor."

 Account selection

-Scholars note that a defining step in ABM is the identification of accounts to prioritize.
+A defining step in ABM is the identification of accounts to prioritize.
 Not all customers qualify as strategic or key accounts, and organizations typically base their selection on factors such as revenue potential, profitability, account history, and long-term strategic fit.

 The Pareto Principle (80/20 rule) is often cited in this context, reflecting the idea that a small proportion of accounts may generate the majority of revenues.

-Researchers note that several warning signs can indicate when a key account relationship is at risk.
-These include situations where expected business is diverted to competitors, organizational restructuring alters established contacts, both parties fail to achieve a return on investment, or agreed objectives remain unmet.